Chapter 8.04

 A. Every act unlawfully done or every omission to perform a duty, which act or omission:

-1. Shall annoy, injure or endanger the safety, health, comfort or repose of any considerable number of persons,
+1. Shall annoy, injure or endanger the safety, health, comfort or repose of any other person;

-4. Shall in any way render a considerable number of persons insecure in life or the use of property;
+4. Shall in any way render other persons insecure in life or the use of property;

 B. Anything which is injurious to health, or indecent and offensive to the senses, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life or property;